NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/cloudflare-challenges.md

 ## Detecting a challenge page response

-When a request encounters a Cloudflare challenge page instead of the originally anticipated response, the challenge page response (regardless of the challenge page type) will have the `cf-mitigated` header present and set to `challenge`.
+When a request encounters a Khulnasoft challenge page instead of the originally anticipated response, the challenge page response (regardless of the challenge page type) will have the `cf-mitigated` header present and set to `challenge`.
 This header can be leveraged to detect if a response was challenged when making fetch/XHR requests.
 This header provides a reliable way to identify whether a response is a challenge or not, enabling a web application to take appropriate action based on the result.
 For example, a front-end application encountering a response from the backend may check the presence of this header value to handle cases where challenge pages encountered unexpectedly.

 {{<Aside type="note">}}